kelloggm/object-construction-checker/README.md

 The Object Construction Checker will find some errors.
 It will soundly verify that at least one method is called.
 It will warn if both methods are definitely called.
-However, if will not warn if there are some paths on which both methods are called, and some methods on which only one method is called.
+However, if will not warn if there are some paths on which both methods are called, and some paths on which only one method is called.

 ## More information